MuhammadTalha15/Todo-List-App/README.md

 # Todo-List-App-Beta-
-This Beta Version does not Represent Final Quality.
+This is a Beta Version and does not Represent Final Quality.
 This is given by Publisher.
 All Rights Reserved ©